 Frequently Asked Questions

-- Improved network performance, reliability, and security through a redesign of current infrastructure.
+- Improved performance, reliability, and security through a redesign of USC’s older network infrastructure.

-- Augmented cybersecurity practices to protect data across the university, including intellectual property and personally identifiable information.
+- Augmented information security practices to better protect data across the university, including intellectual property and personally identifiable information (PII).

-- Clearly defined cybersecurity responsibilities for all USC units.
+- Clearly defined information security responsibilities for all USC units.

 - Secure network architecture that supports emerging technologies (e.g., cloud computing, mobile technologies).